 Rejection of Application

-A Texas landlord is presumed to have given notice of rejection or acceptance of a rental application when they have informed the applicant by telephone, or sent written notice in the mail.
+A Texas landlord is presumed to have given notice of rejection or acceptance of a rental application when they have informed the applicant by telephone or sent a written notice in the mail.

 Failure to Disclose